How to Create a Nonprofit Event on Donorbox | A Step-by-Step Guide

 Once you’ve added all the details, it’s time to share your event!

-This can be easily done by adding a QR code – created free with every Donorbox Event form – to your marketing pieces.
+This can be easily done by adding a QR code – included for free with every Donorbox Event form – to your marketing pieces.

 Access this QR code in the “Share & Embed” tab or through the shortcut on your Events list.
-Here, you can also find your event’s link for easy sharing.
+Here, you can also find your event link for easy sharing.

 If you’d like, you can also choose to embed your event form directly into your organization’s website.
 It’s easy to do – simply view your event on the dashboard, select “Embed Form Code,” and follow the directions to copy the code and place it on your website.
 You can also find it in the “Share & Embed” tab of your event’s editor.